thewca/wca-regulations/wca-regulations.md

         - 9b2a) Round formats for these events are: "Best of X" (where X is 1 or 2) and "Mean of 3".
     - 9b3) Rubik's Cube: Blindfolded, 4x4x4 Cube: Blindfolded, 5x5x5 Cube: Blindfolded, and Rubik's Cube: Multiple Blindfolded.
         - 9b3a) Round formats for these events are: "Best of X" (where X is 1, 2, or 3).
-        - 9b3b) For Rubik's Cube: Blindfolded, the WCA also recognises "Mean of 3" rankings and records based on the times from "Best of 3" rounds.
+        - 9b3b) For Rubik's Cube: Blindfolded, the WCA also recognizes "Mean of 3" rankings and records based on the times from "Best of 3" rounds.
 - 9f) The results of a round are measured as follows:
     - 9f1) All timed results under 10 minutes are measured and truncated to the nearest hundredth of a second.
 All timed averages and means under 10 minutes are measured and rounded to the nearest hundredth of a second.
     - 9f2) All timed results, averages, and means over 10 minutes are measured and rounded to the nearest second (e.g. x.4 becomes x, x.5 becomes x+1).